Law & Order (franchise): TV film

 The Law & Order franchise has one TV film, Exiled: A Law & Order Movie (1998).
 Chris Noth reprises his role as Mike Logan, as the film explores what happened to the character following his departure from the original series.

 TV special

+To commemorate the 21st season of SVU, the television special The Paley Center Salutes Law & Order: SVU was ordered and produced to celebrate the record breaking season and endurance and cultural significance of the show.

-A TV special titled The Paley Center Presents Law & Order: Before They Were Stars premiered on November 12, 2020 preceding the premiere of SVU season 22.
+Another TV special titled The Paley Center Presents Law & Order: Before They Were Stars premiered on November 12, 2020, preceding the premiere of SVU season 22.

+Books

+The franchise has branched out to books, with novels written by Robert Vaughan (under the pseudonym, Jack Gregory), J. Madison Davis, and William P. Wood.